dhoel/day2/questions.md

 Explain JavaScript's strict mode

-What are side effects, and what is a pure function?
+  Using strict Mode ('use strict';) will cause an error to be triggered if a variable is created without specifically declaring it using the keyword "var" (e.g. [varOne = 'foo';] instead of [var varOne = 'foo';]) What are side effects, and what is a pure function?

 Explain variable hoisting in JavaScript.